Mike Trout Could Be A Bigger Star If He Wanted To Market Himself, MLB Commissioner Says

 Mike Trout does have a shoe sponsorship with Nike, so it appears his downtime isn’t all fun and games, but generally speaking Manfred seems to imply that Trout is someone who values his personal time as being personal, rather than being spent marketing himself.

 Coed has recently estimated that Mike Trout’s net-worth for 2018 at about $82.4 million in total.
-Perhaps that combined with his baseball career is more than enough success, in the eyes of the 26-year-old sports star and center fielder for the Los Angeles Angels of Anaheim.
+Perhaps that combined with his baseball career is more than enough success in the eyes of the 26-year-old sports star and center fielder for the Los Angeles Angels of Anaheim.

 Nicknamed “The Millville Meteor,” Mike trout was born Michael Nelson Trout in 1991, a notably young player among others.
 As of now Trout holds the record of being the youngest baseball player ever to steal a minimum of 40 bases and also to hit a minimum of 20 home runs within a single baseball season.

 Mike Trout further demonstrates his potential marketability of being a sports superstar in having also been named an MLB All-star six times in total.
-Moreover he’s received the American League Most Valueable Plaer (MVP) awards in the year 2014 and then a second time in 2016.
+Moreover, he’s received the American League Most Valuable Player (MVP) awards in the year 2014 and then a second time in 2016.

 Many feel Trout has reinvigorated interest among younger people for the sport of baseball, something the MLB would understandably want to use to their advantage in terms of drawing in new fans to games.